Turmeric, a well-known herb/spice used mainly as a cooking ingredient, can actually be used to help eczema and ease its symptoms.

 A number of people experiencing skin problems like eczema choose to apply turmeric topically.

 - You can make a turmeric mask.
 Get raw turmeric root and grind it in a blender at home.
 Alternatively, you can also use turmeric powder and make a paste by adding water.
 Apply it to eczema afflicted skin areas.

 - Some people like to mix some neem leaves with turmeric to enhance the antibacterial benefit.

-- You can also mix turmeric paste in melted coconut oil and apply it on eczema afflicted areas.
+- You can also mix turmeric powder or freshly ground root with melted coconut oil and apply it on eczema afflicted areas.
 Keep applying this remedy for 1 week or more.

 The precise doseage of turmeric for skin problems has not been established.

 Daily doses of 3-4g have been used in scientific studies, and it is best to not take more than 8g a day of turmeric, as it can lead to gastrointestinal symptoms.